open-dis/open-dis-cpp/README.md

 # open-dis-cpp
 A C++ implementation of the Distributed Interactive Simulation (DIS) protocol

 [![Travis (Linux) Build Status](https://travis-ci.org/open-dis/open-dis-cpp.svg?branch=master)](https://travis-ci.org/open-dis/open-dis-cpp)

+## Building Open DIS

+Open DIS uses [premake5](http://premake.github.io/) to build platform specific projects.
+Download it and make sure it's available on your path, or specify the path to it.

+### Linux

+1. Run `premake5 gmake`
+1. Run `make config=release`

+### Windows

+1. Run `premake5 vs2015`
+1. Open the solution and build.

 ## Git submodule
 This repository includes a git submodule for the XML descripton files.
 These